zoey-jy/PROJECTION_JE_CHINA/README.md

 # Instructions for use
 To run the code on our data set make sure you replace the lines corresponding to myDir and output on the preamble of each of the files with the directory where you have saved the data files and where you would like to save output files.

-Make sure you pay attention to any subfoldder in the code which will be found after the file.path() command as in den_data <- fread(file.path(output, "data", "dengue_analysis_data_SEA_lshtm.csv")) where you will find that the file dengue_analysis_data_SEA_lshtm.csv is in subfolder data included in the path to output.